-For a SystemType/Standard (non-recirculating) system, the following element is required:
+For a SystemType/Standard (non-recirculating) system, the following element are used:

-• PipingLength: Measured length of hot water piping from the hot water heater to the farthest hot water fixture, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 10 feet of piping for each floor level, plus 5 feet of piping for unconditioned basements (if any)
+• PipingLength: Optional.
+Measured length of hot water piping from the hot water heater to the farthest hot water fixture, measured longitudinally from plans, assuming the hot water piping does not run diagonally, plus 10 feet of piping for each floor level, plus 5 feet of piping for unconditioned basements (if any) If not provided, a default PipingLength will be calculated using the following equation from ANSI/RESNET/ICC 301-2019.